AntiLibrary5/nicools-kitchen/_posts/2025-09-05-homemade-ricotta-cheese.md

 9. Carefully pour in the curds and whey.
 10. Let it drain for 10–30 minutes, depending how creamy or firm you want it:
 11. Sprinkle salt over the curds and mix gently.
+12. For extra taste, mix it with olive oil ;)
 12. Congrats, you just made the best ricotta on earth, give yourself a pat on the back girl